Frommer's: History

 In 1957, Arthur Frommer, then a corporal in the U.S. Army, wrote a travel guide for American GIs in Europe, and then produced a civilian version called Europe on $5 a Day.
 The book ranked popular landmarks and sights in order of importance and included suggestions on how to travel around Europe on a budget.
 It was the first travel guide to show Americans that they could afford to travel in Europe.

 Frommer returned to the United States and began practicing law.
 During that time, he continued to write and also began to self-publish guidebooks to additional destinations, including New York, Mexico, Hawaii, Japan and the Caribbean.
 In 1977, Frommer’s trademark was sold to Simon & Schuster, Inc. Pearson bought the reference division of Simon & Schuster in 1998 and sold it to IDG Books in 1999.
 John Wiley & Sons acquired IDG Books (renamed Hungry Minds) in 2001.
 Arthur’s daughter, Pauline Frommer, was writing her own series of travel guidebooks and continuing the Frommer’s travel legacy.

 On August 13, 2012, it was announced that Google was acquiring Frommer's for an undisclosed sum.
-In March 2013, it was reported that Google ended the printing of Frommer's guidebooks.
-In April 2013, it was announced that the Frommer's brand has been reacquired by Arthur Frommer and his daughter, Pauline Frommer.
+In April 2013, it was announced that the Frommer's brand had been reacquired by Arthur Frommer and his daughter, Pauline Frommer.
 In July 2013, Arthur Frommer struck a deal with Publishers Group West to distribute and promote Frommer's books.
+The Frommer's guides today are among the most trusted and beloved in the world.
+Over 75 million Frommer's guidebooks have been sold since the line's founding.